urveshpatil1/urveshpatil1/README.md

 - 📫 How to reach me:- urveshpatil798@gmail.com
-- 👀 I’m interested in:- Solving problems by building impactful, user-centric applications
+- 👀 I’m interested in:- I like to solve problems related to the web.
+Solving problems by building impactful, user-centric applications